-This requirement shall not apply to licensed professionals under contract with the licensee. - 3.2.9.3 A licensee shall ensure that each employee and volunteer whose primary role or function requires interaction with children and who works 24 or more hours a week receives at least 40 hours of training annually, including the 15 hours of training provided pursuant to subsection 3.2.9.2.
+This requirement shall not apply to licensed professionals under contract with the licensee.

+- 3.2.9.3 (Rule 3.28) A licensee shall ensure that each employee and volunteer whose primary role or function requires interaction with children and who works 24 or more hours a week receives at least 40 30 hours of training annually, including the 45 20 hours of training provided pursuant to section 3.2.9.2.
 This training shall cover subject matters designed to maintain, improve or enhance the employee's knowledge of or skills in carrying out his or her job responsibilities, including: - 3.2.9.3.1 Instruction in administering cardiopulmonary resuscitation (CPR) and first aid, including the location of first aid kits.
-A licensee providing care to children below six years of age shall include training in pediatric first aid and pediatric CPR; - 3.2.9.3.2 Cultural sensitivity; and - 3.2.9.3.3 Behavior management policies and procedures. - 3.2.9.4 A licensee shall ensure that any employee or volunteer whose primary role or function requires interaction with children and who works fewer than 24 hours a week receives at least 20 hours of training annually, including the 15 hours of training provided pursuant to Requirement 3.2.9.2.
-The five hours of training not related to Requirement 3.2.9.2 shall be in subject matters identified in Requirement 3.2.9.3. - 3.2.9.5 The licensee shall permit licensed professional employees, including but not limited to physicians, psychologists, and nurses, to apply hours of continuing education units (CEUs) earned each year towards the hourly requirements specified in Requirements 3.2.9.3 and 3.2.9.4.
-A licensee shall maintain on file written documentation of compliance with this requirement. - 3.2.9.6 A licensee shall maintain on file written materials documenting the delivery of orientation and training for all employees and volunteers.
+A licensee providing care to children below six years of age shall include training in pediatric first aid and pediatric CPR; - 3.2.9.3.2 Cultural sensitivity; and - 3.2.9.3.3 Behavior management policies and procedures. - 3.2.9.4 (Rule 3.29) A licensee shall ensure that any employee or volunteer whose primary role or function requires interaction with children and who works fewer than 24 hours a week receives at least 20 hours of training annually, including the 15 hours of training provided pursuant to Requirement section 3.2.9.2.
+The five hours of training not related to Requirement section 3.2.9.2 shall be in subject matters identified in Requirement section 3.2.9.3. - 3.2.9.5 (Rule 3.30) The licensee shall permit licensed professional employees, including but not limited to physicians, psychologists, and nurses, to apply hours of continuing education units (CEUs) earned each year towards the hourly requirements specified in Requirements sections 3.2.9.3 and 3.2.9.4.
+A licensee shall maintain on file written documentation of compliance with this requirement. - 3.2.9.6 (Rule 3.31) A licensee shall maintain on file written materials documenting the delivery of orientation and training for all employees and volunteers.